PacoV3/CongruencialMixtoCPP/README.md

-# CongruencialMixtoCPP
+# congruential-cpp

-CongruencialMixtoCPP is a C++ linear congruential generator that has to verify that every combination of variables is complete and can produce pseudo-randomized numbers.
+congruential-cpp is a C++ linear congruential generator that has to verify that every combination of variables is complete and can produce pseudo-randomized numbers.

 ## Implementation